nightroman/FarNet/FSharpFar/README.md

 - **Load**
     - Evaluates the script opened in editor (`#load`).
 - **Tips**
-    - Shows type tips for the term at the caret.
+    - Shows type tips for the symbol at the caret.
 - **Check**
     - Checks the current F# file for errors.
 - **Errors**
     - Shows the errors of the last check.
+- **Uses in file**
+    - Shows uses of the symbol in the file as a go to menu.
+- **Uses in project**
+    - Shows uses of the symbol in the project in a separate editor.

 ***
 ## <a id="commands"/> Commands